CIRCE (Coordinated Ionospheric Reconstruction CubeSat Experiment)

 RadMon 3.0 is the latest in a series of mature radiation monitoring payloads from Surrey Satellite Technology Ltd (SSTL).
 To date, six spacecraft have flown with SSTL developed radiation monitors, in a wide range of orbital regimes.
 In addition to a veritable spaceflight heritage for the technology, the monitors have provided a near continuous dataset of geomagnetic radiation environment readings since 1992.

-RadMon will utilize three RadFET solid state dosimeters to measure the total ionizing radiation dose experienced by CIRCE: one internal to the payload and two mounted externally within the IRIS suite.
-Dose rate monitoring is carried out by an ultraviolet (UV) photodiode, and proton and heavy ion fluxes are measured by a large area PIN diode detector.
+RadMon would have utlized three RadFET solid state dosimeters to measure the total ionizing radiation dose experienced by CIRCE: one internal to the payload and two mounted externally within the IRIS suite.
+Dose rate monitoring was carried out by an ultraviolet (UV) photodiode, and proton and heavy ion fluxes were measured by a large area PIN diode detector.

 US Payloads: TRI-TIP (Tiny Ionospheric Photometer)